luismunozheinen/optimize-ode/README.md

 For the first step, two options have been considered: Either write out the equations for each block and use [ParameterizedFunctions.jl](https://github.com/JuliaDiffEq/ParameterizedFunctions.jl) to pass the equations efficiently (ref. *Model1*) or use a matrix implementation as <a href="https://www.codecogs.com/eqnedit.php?latex=A\times&space;\textbf{x}&space;&plus;&space;f(\textbf{x})&space;=&space;0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?A\times&space;\textbf{x}&space;&plus;&space;f(\textbf{x})&space;=&space;0" title="A\times \textbf{x} + f(\textbf{x}) = 0" /></a> (ref. *Model2* ).
 Within each approach, different implementations are suggested to optimize the computations.

+**Update**
+Previous models have been updated by *Model 3* This model is written in the style of (Optimizing DiffEq Code)[http://juliadiffeq.org/DiffEqTutorials.jl/html/introduction/optimizing_diffeq_code.html].

 The second step is mainly defined by computational accuracy and has been previously checked.
 As a conclusion, the `Rodas5()` algorithm has most efficient for larger systems using `reltol=1e-6` and `abstol=1e-6` (and `save_everystep=false`).
 All functions use in-place allocations.

 While the actual problem uses 10x20 blocks, simulates 20000 timesteps and uses `callback` functions to store intermediate results, a benchmark is shown for a 10x10 block system for 100 timesteps.
 The simulations were run on a local machine.